hashicorp/design-system/website/docs/components/form/segmented-group/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't use a Segmented Group when fields are related, but aren't stored in the same object or value upon submission.
+Don’t use a Segmented Group when fields are related, but aren't stored in the same object or value upon submission.
 This example features a payment form with a Segmented Group and label, but uses a placeholder instead of a label to communicate what information the field collects.

 ![Segmented Group payment method example](/assets/components/form/segmented-group/segmented-group-example-form-03.png =450x*)
 !!!